secoda/secoda-helm/README.md

 GKE-specific configurations:

 - Specify `/*` as the value of `ingress.hosts.paths.path`.
-- Comment out `ingress.tls.servicePort` as it is not required.
+- The field `ingress.tls.servicePort` is not required.
 - (Optional) Follow SQL Auth Proxy [guide](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) and enable `cloudSqlAuthProxy.enabled` and modify `cloudSqlAuthProxy.databaseName`.

 5. Now you're all ready to install Secoda: